 Metro Social Services Community Needs Evaluations

-Beginning in 2009, Metropolitan Social Services-Planning & Coordination completed a series of Community Needs Evaluations.
-The community evaluation process is a data-based process of monitoring and reporting that will be replicated on a regular basis to involve the public and private sectors in ongoing community-wide efforts to identify and address the needs of low-income Davidson County residents.
+Beginning in 2009, Metropolitan Social Services completed a series of Community Needs Evaluations.
+The community evaluation effort is a data-based process of monitoring and reporting that is replicated on a regular basis.
+It involves the public and private sectors in ongoing community-wide efforts to identify and address the needs of families in Davidson County that are struggling financially.

 The 2009 Community Needs Evaluation focused on the policy areas of Workforce & Economic Opportunity, Food & Nutrition, Housing, Home & Community Based Services and Transportation.
-In 2010, 2011 and 2012, the policy areas expanded to Child Care, Food, Health, Housing, Neighborhood Development, Workforce Development and Home & Community Based Services-Adults/Seniors.
-The 2011 and 2012 editions also describes the importance of using evidence-based practices and includes examples for each policy area.
-Recent years include Aging & Disability, Food & Nutrition, Health & Human Development, Housing and Neighborhoods, Workforce and Economic Opportunity, and special topics such as Adverse Childhood Experiences.
+In 2010, 2011 and 2012, the policy areas expanded to Child Care, Food, Health, Housing, Neighborhood Development, Workforce Development, and Home and Community Based Services-Adults/Seniors.
+The 2011 and 2012 editions also describe the importance of using evidence-based practices and include examples for each policy area.
+Recent years include Aging and Disability, Food and Nutrition, Health and Human Development, Housing and Neighborhoods, Workforce and Economic Opportunity, and special topics such as Adverse Childhood Experiences.

-Community Needs Evaluation reports provide an overview of social service needs, resources available to meet the needs and identify current and anticipated needs based on trends in the community.
+Community Needs Evaluations provide an overview of social service needs and identify current and anticipated needs based on trends in the community.
 They show changes in the magnitude and patterning of poverty and well-being in recent years and among diverse social and demographic groups.
 This information can be used to anticipate service needs and maximize the availability of social services among Nashvillians and is designed to guide policy makers, professional practitioners, advocates and philanthropists in their efforts to alleviate poverty.